 Thea Rossen is a percussionist, creator and educator based in Melbourne, Australia.
 She is co-founder of the Ad Lib Collective an ensemble focussed on presenting new Australian music to audiences through commissions, performance, outreach and concert curation.
 Join Thea to design your career roadmap and the business behind working as a performer, educator, community teaching artist and curator.

-19 April: Compose For The Screen with Tom Rouch
+19 April: The Business of Composing for the Screen with Tom Rouch

 Tom Rouch is an award-winning composer, session guitarist and music producer.
 His feature film score for the crime thriller The Reckoning won the award for Best Music at the British Independent Film Festival 2014 and he received a nomination for Best Music For a Documentary at the 2016 APRA-AGSC Film music awards for his score to The Will To Fly.
 Join Tom to design your career roadmap and understand the business behind working as a freelance commercial screen composer.

-10 May: Get Your Finances Under Control with Dianne Steller
+10 May: Musicians Personal Finance with Dianne Steller

 Dianne Steller MIPA BComm is an active accountant in Melbourne, with a passion for the arts.
 From her early days as a passionate but untalented cellist in secondary school, she pursued a career in arts finance and held the position of Finance Manager for the Victorian Arts Centre.
 Join Dianne to learn good financial habits, how to manage money in a freelance career and create a personalised plan to support your creative career aspirations.